Roshanntr/Spotify_Analysis/README.md

 # Spotify Data Analysis

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This analysis delves into Spotify's music landscape, highlighting the best albums, tracks, and artists.
+By leveraging data-driven insights, we uncover trends and preferences that shape the listening experience.

 ```sql
 -- create table